jessegall/php-proxy/README.md

 # php-proxy

 A PHP library that provides a way to intercept and modify the behavior of objects by intercepting method calls, property accesses, and property assignments and forwarding them to a target object.

-The goal of this library is to provide a flexible and extensible way to intercept and modify the behavior of objects.
+The goal of this library is to provide a flexible and extensible way to intercept and modify the behavior of objects without modifying the target object itself.

 ## Installation